Tangerine-Community/Tangerine/docs/developer/testing-conflicts.md

     (1) DIFF_TYPE__METADATA
 ```
   - Check the case on PWA2.
 There should be 1 instances of "An Event with an Event Form you can delete" - with the form completed from PWA1

-### DiffType: Metadata - Modify Case variables on Tablet 1 and Tablet 2
+### DiffType: Metadata - Change location on Tablet 1 and Tablet 2

 Steps:
 - In PWA1, pull up the case you just created.
 Submit a "Change Location of Case" form, setting it for Facility 1. *Don't Sync.*
 - In PWA2, pull up the same case.
 Submit a "Change Location of Case" form, setting it for Facility 2.
 Sync.